carbon-language/carbon-lang/llvm/docs/ProgrammersManual.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-``SmallPtrSet`` has all the advantages of ``SmallSet`` (and a ``SmallSet`` of pointers is transparently implemented with a ``SmallPtrSet``), but also supports iterators.
+``SmallPtrSet`` has all the advantages of ``SmallSet`` (and a ``SmallSet`` of pointers is transparently implemented with a ``SmallPtrSet``).
 If more than N insertions are performed, a single quadratically probed hash table is allocated and grows as needed, providing extremely efficient access (constant time insertion/deleting/queries with low constant factors) and is very stingy with malloc traffic.

 Note that, unlike :ref:`std::set <dss_set>`, the iterators of ``SmallPtrSet`` are invalidated whenever an insertion occurs.
 Also, the values visited by the